 Emera is working to create cleaner energy and deliver it to market.

 Emera Inc. is a geographically diverse energy and services company headquartered in Halifax, Nova Scotia.
 Emera companies and investments are working in Canada, the USA and in four Caribbean countries.
-We have $29 billion in assets and 2016 revenues of more than $4 billion.
 Our investments are in:

 - Electricity generation, transmission and distribution;